CLSPhila/eg-cucumber/README.md

 # Basic use of the Expungement Generator API

 The basic interaction with EG API is a `POST` request to the api's url.
+The API can accept parameters either in the url of your request or in the body of the `POST`.
 There are a few parameters that every request should have.

-These parameters should be sent in the body of the `POST` request:

     personFirst: "Joan"
     personLast: "ofArc"
     personDOB: "01/06/1431"
-    personState: "FR"
-    username: "myownegusername"
+    useremail: "myownegusername"

-These parameters should be sent in the request's url:

-    apiemail: "legalservices@burgundy.fr"
     apikey: "alongstringofnumbersandletters"

-** N.B.
-The api uses `apiemail` and `apikey` to authenticate a user, and these parameters go in the url itself.
-The api uses the `username` parameter, in the body of the `POST` request, to figure out whose name should be typed into petitions that are generated.
-The `username` must be someone who has their own individual account in the Expungement Generator. ** [^names]

-[^names]: Yes, you could get the api to generate petitions with someone's name other than yours by putting someone else's username here.
-We're only generating text files here anyway, so that has always been possible.
+**N.B.
+If you are configuring LegalServer to use the API, then you may need to set the api key as a parameter in the url of your request, not in the body of the `POST`**

 Now you have some choices to make.

 Do you want the api to search state court records for a person's name and date of birth?
-In the body of the `POST`, use:
+Use:

     cpcmsSearch: "false"|"true"

 If you choose "false", and do not want to do a search of state court records, you need to supply docket numbers for the generator to scrape.
-In the body of the `POST`, use:
+Use:

-    docketNums: "Comma,separated,list"
+    docketNums: "CP-51-CR-01010101-2010,MC-51-CR-11001100-2001"

 Finally, do you want the expungement generator to actually create expungements petitions for you as a zip file, or just tell you what arrests a person can have expunged?
-In the body of the `POST`, use:
+Use:

     createPetitions: 0|1

+And if you are generating petitions, you can include information about the person for whom you are generating a petition that will be written into the petitions:

+    ssn: "111223333"
+    street: "123 Apt.
+4b Blue St."
+    city: "Rainbow City"
+    state: "AA"

 In summary:

-    #URLS params
-    apikey: apikey,
+    apikey: "apikey"
-    useremail: username@org.org
+    useremail: "uname@myorg.org"

-    #POST body params
-    personFirst: Joan,
+    personFirst: "Joan"
-    personLast: ofArc,
+    personLast: "ofArc"
-    personDOB: 01/06/1431,
+    personDOB: "01/06/1431"
-    personState: FR
+    personState: "FR"
-    cpcmsSearch: "false"|"true",
+    cpcmsSearch: "false"|"true"
-    docketNums: "Comma,separated,list",
+    docketNums: "Comma,separated,list" # if cpcmsSearch == "false"
-    createPetitions: 0|1,
+    createPetitions: 0|1
+    ssn: "111223333"   # if createPetitions == 1
+    street: "123 Apt.
+4b Blue St."   # if createPetitions == 1
+    city: "Rainbow City"  # if createPetitions == 1
+    state: "AA"  # if createPetitions == 1

 The api will return a simple JSON formatted string along the lines of